RichPerspective007/parkkaroapp/README.md

 ## License📌

-The ParkEase application is distributed under the [MIT License](LICENSE), which means you're free to use, modify, and distribute the code as per the terms of the license.
+The Park.Karo application is distributed under the [MIT License](LICENSE), which means you're free to use, modify, and distribute the code as per the terms of the license.

 For detailed usage instructions and guides, please refer to the [User Guide](user_guide.md) and [Admin Guide](admin_guide.md) provided in the repository.